-In each module, we present an interactive video sequence, interspersed with online exercises and practice problems to help you test your learning as you watch the videos.
-Participation in these practice problems and other exercises does not contribute to your grade.
+In each module, we present an interactive video sequence, interspersed with online exercises and practice problems to help you gauge your learning as you watch the videos.
+Participation in these online exercises does not contribute to your grade.

 Textbooks

 Two texts will be useful for this course; both are supplemental, not required.
 Recommended, but not required, readings will be posted from these books for each module.